Kuniyo-Sueyoshi/PoAL/README.md

 # PoAL (postoperative air leak) analysis
-The current repository includes codes used in the study entitled "Postoperative air leak prediction for early-drain removal: a retrospective study".
+The current repository includes codes used in the study entitled "Zero-leak prediction during major lung resection aiming for minimal chest drainage duration"

 # Contents
 ## scripts/
 Main analyses and scripts
-- Main.R
-  Main alalysis to determine PoAL-associated factors.
-(Related to Table 1, Table 2, Table 3)
+- Main.R (Related to Table 1, Table 2, Table 3)
-- LeakConvert.R
-  Calculate and illustrate the air leak cessation rate and leak commencement rate.
-(Related to Figure 1)
+- LeakConvert.R (Related to Figure 1)
-- ModelPrediction.R
+- ModelPrediction.R (Related to Figure 2)

-## data
-Expression data, external data, etc. to execute analyses
-- TCGA/

 ## scr/
-Supplementary tables provided in the study, Input/Output tables in the analyses
--
+Functions and packages required for running analyses in ./scripts/

+## data/
+Repository of data to be analysed.

 ## results/
+Repository of result tables and figures produced in analyses of ./scripts/